ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 ## Editing verses

 From the home screen, long-press your **Hebrews 11** collection.
 Then choose **View** from the menu.
+This will bring you to the verse browser.
 You should see all three verses that you added earlier:

 <div class="bordered-image">